Cracko298/Planet-Life-Cheat/README.md

 # Planet-Life-Cheat
 Planet Life hasn't been hacked until now.
-Here is the first official cheat for Planet Like that takes advantage of Base64 encryption which was used to decompile and recompile the encrypted save file.

-This cheat includes:
+# Notes:
+- First Planet Life "hack".
+- Takes advantage of Base64 encryption & decryption.
+- Provided a *.planet file for the original website.
+- To use this on [cool-math-games](https://coolmathgames.com) you'll need to edit the "state" local varriable (With Base64).
+- To use this on [Planet Life](https://www.planetlife.space/play) you'll probably want to import the provided *.planet file.
+- [This Link](//www.coolmathgames.com/sites/default/files/public_games/39874/) forces the game to open in the normal size.
+(Fullscreen)

+# Features:
 - Infinite Gold
 - Infinite Wood
 - Infinite Stardust
 - Infinite Coco

-Anyway this is just my base save file with a few Hexidecimal and Base64 edits to make a cheat.
-Obviously the Base64 save seed and the decompiled save will be included in this cheat.
-(Note: To cheat at coolmathgame's version make sure to re-encrypt it in Base64 and use the developer application console).
 You'll need to recompile it or use my browser cheat (.planet) file provided in the repository.

 ![image](https://user-images.githubusercontent.com/78656905/138370958-50497b46-d567-4b14-b22f-97b80a65c3eb.png)